Our team of authors provides you with practical insights on the topics of quality management, management systems and process management.

 Lennart Blauschke

-As part of the IT Services team and responsible for the information security management system, I attach great importance to sharing knowledge securely and efficiently.
-I focus on developing processes that facilitate knowledge sharing within the company while ensuring a high level of security.
-For me, open and shared knowledge is the key to effective collaboration and innovative solutions.
-My goal is to create pragmatic approaches that improve the everyday use of information and utilize the full potential of our collective knowledge.
+As part of the IT Services team and responsible for the Information Security Management System, I place great importance on sharing knowledge securely and efficiently.
+My focus is on developing processes that promote knowledge exchange across the company while maintaining a high level of security.
+To me, open and shared knowledge is the foundation of effective collaboration and innovative solutions.
+My goal is to create pragmatic approaches that enhance the day-to-day use of information and unlock the full potential of our collective knowledge.

 Christoph Kutz